DivyenduDutta/YALogger/Readme.md

 Minimalist logger written in python.

-Currently only provides three functions for logging
+Currently only provides three functions for logging.
+Also currently log() only supports logging text and dict, whereas for other python objects it logs the type only.
+Enhancement open in issues.

 1. **Method entry logging**